Relativistic dissipative fluids in the trace-fixed particle frame: Hyperbolicity, causality, and stability: Stability and sound propagation

 where $A := 2\left(1-\frac{1}{d}\right)\eta + \zeta$ is the Stokes attenuation coefficient and $c_p := c_v + k_B$ the specific heat at constant pressure per particle.
 Therefore, the expected dynamics for low wave numbers is recovered.

 Stability of the equilibrium configuration requires that $\re(s) < 0$ for all $k\neq 0$.
-Based on the Routh-Hurwitz criterion~\cite{RouthHurwitzTest1,RouthHurwitzTest2} one can prove that this is achieved, under the assumptions (i)-(iv) detailed in App.~B, by setting
+Based on the Routh-Hurwitz criterion~\cite{RouthHurwitzTest1,RouthHurwitzTest2} one can prove that this is achieved, under the assumptions (i)-(iv) detailed in Appendix~\ref{App:B}, by setting

 with large enough values of the constant $\Lambda_0$ and the choice~(\ref{Eq:Gamma2}) for $\Gamma_2$.
 In particular, the assumptions (i)-(iv) are satisfied for a simple gas of hard spheres or disks.